-Naya Rivera Arrested for Domestic Battery in West Virginia
+Naya Rivera Arrested for Domestic Battery After Allegedly Assaulting Husband Ryan Dorsey

 Criminal complaint states Rivera's husband Ryan Dorsey told police she struck him in the head and bottom lip when they were on a walk with their child.
 She is charged with domestic battery.
 FULL STORY on https://t.co/gLqggB15yU shortly.— Kalea Gunderson (@KaleaWCHS) November 26, 2017

 Last month, E!
-News can confirmed the 30-year-old former Glee star was no longer moving forward with her divorce from husband Ryan Dorsey, who is from West Virginia.
+News can confirmed the 30-year-old former Glee star was no longer moving forward with her divorce from Dorsey, who is from West Virginia.
 She filed a request for dismissal of the divorce paperwork, which she originally filed in November of 2016.

-On Thanksgiving day, the actress posted a smiling and happy photo of the couple's son, Josey.
+On Thanksgiving day, the actress posted a smiling and happy photo of the couple's son.

 The photo is tagged with Dorsey's name and captioned, "Josey is the cuteeeest!! #joseyhollisdorsey #nayarivera #ryandorsey #thanksgiving."